edespino/cloudberry-site/docs/sql-stmts/set-role.md

 ## Compatibility

-Cloudberry Database allows identifier syntax (rolename), while the SQL standard requires the role name to be written as a string literal.
-SQL does not allow this command during a transaction; Cloudberry Database does not make this restriction.
-The `SESSION` and `LOCAL` modifiers are a Cloudberry Database extension, as is the `RESET` syntax.
+Apache Cloudberry allows identifier syntax (rolename), while the SQL standard requires the role name to be written as a string literal.
+SQL does not allow this command during a transaction; Apache Cloudberry does not make this restriction.
+The `SESSION` and `LOCAL` modifiers are a Apache Cloudberry extension, as is the `RESET` syntax.

 ## See also